 We again supported the Lord’s Taverners and Mercy Ships by way of a charity golf day at Sundridge Park Golf Club, Bromley on the 11th September 2017.
-Over the last 3 years, we have raised £45,000 to support our chosen charities.
+Over the last 3 events, we have raised £45,000 to support our chosen charities.

 What we do

 Our fathers were extremely motivated individuals and great supporters of charitable causes.
 We wish to combine those attributes and in their names, raise valuable funding for two very worthy charities – Lord’s Taverners and Mercy Ships.

 2014 saw us hold our first event, a charity golf day, and since then we have raised £45,000 for our chosen charities.

 “So much hard work and effort goes into creating such a wonderful event.
 It’s when you see the difference that it makes to our charities, and the great outcomes that it funds, that you are so proud to be part of the Denness Luckhurst Foundation.
 I’m sure that our Dad’s would be chuffed with what we have done in their names” Tim Luckhurst– DLF

 The cheque handover at Lord’s Cricket Ground for 2017’s event.